AidenM99/Social-Media-Dashboard/README.md

 }
 ```

-- Furthered my skills on responsive design and changed the order of elements using flexbox to achieve my desired layout:
+- Furthered my skills on responsive design and practiced changing the order of items using flexbox to achieve my desired layout

 ```css
 @media (max-width:890px) {